godofecht/songcomposer/README.md

 ##   ⭐ Samples
 Audio samples, including our SongComposer and other baselines, are available on our [Demo Page](https://pjlab-songcomposer.github.io).
 The samples span four tasks related to song generation, covering both English and Chinese.

+### Generate SongComposer output from MIDI
+After many requests, a python program 'midi_to_sc.py' has been included to facilitate this.

 <!-- ## ❤️ Acknowledgments -->